At a glance…

 See our Argentina Travel and Tours page for more volunteer travel options in Argentina!

 Weather and climate: Argentina’s climate varies greatly, ranging from subtropical in the north, to humid in the central regions, to sub-Antarctic in the south.
 Winter is the driest period of the year (June to August).
 The coldest months are June and July and the warmest month is January.
 Average annual temperatures in in Buenos Aires and Córdoba range from 11°C (51°F) to 24°C (75°F).

-Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
+Volunteers who are under 18 years old will be required to provide IVHQ with parental consent and two character reference letters in order to participate on the program, and may be asked to provide additional documentation to the local team.
 All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Argentina.
 Additional requirements apply for Healthcare and Teaching/Education volunteers, please review the project description above.